c0ld-w4ter/you-fm/README.md

 # Leave unset for generic greetings
 ```

-### Future Functionality
-After upcoming milestones, the application will:
-- Convert text to speech using ElevenLabs (Milestone 3)
-- Upload audio files to Google Drive (Milestone 3)
-- Deploy to AWS Lambda for automated daily execution (Milestone 4)

 ## 🏗️ Technical Documentation

 We maintain comprehensive technical documentation in two focused documents: